polca/pathways/paper.md

 The authors gratefully acknowledge the financial support from the Swiss State Secretariat for Education, Research and Innovation (SERI), under the Horizon Europe project PRISMA (grant agreement no. 101081604).
-The authors also thank the Swiss Federal Office of Energy (SFOE) for the support in the development of the `premise` and `pathways` tools through the SWEET-SURE program.
+The authors also thank the Swiss Federal Office of Energy (SFOE) for the support  of `pathways` via the SWEET program for the consortium SURE.

 # References